General Questions | Individual Student Scores | Aggregated Scores | School Set-Up | Miscellaneous |

 Is this information we should be presenting formally to our Governing Board?

-You may present information about the growth model with your Governing Board.
+You may present information about the growth model to your Governing Board.
 We have prepared resources, specially the Growth Model Fact Sheet and “What is a Growth Model?” video to assist Local Education Agencies (LEAs) and the public in understanding this data release.
-However, due to the historic nature of the data it is inappropriate to produce or present actionable reports or communications utilizing this set of growth data.

 Who at the LEA will be given access to the Individual Student Growth Scores File?